 Reconciliation/Confession

 Reconciliation is also available by private appointment.
 Appointments may be scheduled through the Parish Office.
-For Christmas and Easter we have special confession schedules available.

 Act of Contrition